sunsparc64/mode/README.md

   - Version 1.8 or greater
     - Although it's been coded with 2.x I've avoided using 2.x features
 - Packer (if using Packer)
+- Ansible (if using ansible)
+  - boto python module
 - Docker (if using Docker)
   - docker
   - docker-machine